Subdivided Columns (2010-2017)

 What we stand to gain are entirely new spatial and haptic experiences.
 A playful design that stimulates the senses, elicits curiosity, and invites interaction.
 A design environment that simultaneously allows control and surprise, and that embraces and celebrates the unforeseen.

-Subdivided Column I (2010)
+Column Prototype I (2010)

 Material: Greyboard, 1mm laser-cut sheet